plxity/hashnode-backup/ckel2q2i800clv3s10fdzg3yc.md

-## From getting an Internship to PPO at Innovaccer
+## From getting an Internship to Full-time offer at Innovaccer

 Hope you all are doing well. 😁